 Remember, these temples are open to visitors but they are meant for the monks who live here or the followers of Buddhism.
 As a visitor, you can admire the architecture, which is quite representative of the countries they belong to.
 You can see the opulent statues and décor.
 However, if you want to learn more about either the temple or the religion, you are pretty much on your own.

 I would suggest – pick the temples you want to see.
 If you try to see everything, after a while you are both bored and disoriented.
 They all are about Buddha and Maya Devi.
-Unless you follow Buddhism very closely, there is a little you would appreciate beyond the architecture.
+Unless you follow Buddhism very closely, there is little you would appreciate beyond the architecture.

 I liked the Maya Devi sculpture at the Australian temple.
 I liked the Xuan Zang statue at the Chinese temple and it is a beautiful temple in red and yellow.
 German temple has beautiful murals inside the temple.
 Nepalese temple has a huge Buddha statue.
-Thai, Cambodian and Myanmar temples are good to look at from outside.
+Thai, Cambodian, and Myanmar temples are good to look at from the outside.